sedusa/azalea-report/content/home.md

   sectionTitle: News From The Clinic
   employeeSpotlight:
     subSectionTitle: Employee Spotlight
-    name: Melissa Wilkerson
+    name: Cathy Dean
-    image: /img/employee-spotlight-09-24.jpeg
+    image: /img/cathy-dean.jpeg
     title: Medical Assistant
     profile: >
-      Meet Melissa Wilkerson, one of our devoted medical assistants who has been with our clinic since its opening in August 2022.
-Melissa is passionate about her work and equally dedicated to her family life.
-When not providing excellent care to our patients, she can often be found cheering on her daughter at softball games.
-Melissa also enjoys quality time with family and friends.
-Her long-standing commitment and experience make her an invaluable member of our team.
+      Meet Cathy Dean, a skilled, always-smiling medical assistant.
+She transferred here last year after serving 24 distinguished years at the SGMC Health Emergency Department.
+Cathy offers significant clinical proficiency and exhibits genuine enthusiasm and dedication to patient care.
+She is very passionate about her work and goes above and beyond to help in any way she can.
+She is equally devoted to her husband, family, and friends.
+Her interests include Georgia football, beaches, traveling, holiday celebrations, spoiling her six grandchildren, and spending quality time with family and friends.
+Cathy's 25 years of unwavering dedication, commitment, and service to SGMC Health make her an invaluable member of our team.
 wellnessCorner:
   sectionTitle: Wellness Corner
   title: Recognizing and Preventing Burnout During Residency